terminal42/escargot/README.md

    Returns a clone of the `Escargot` instance with a maximum total requests that are going to be executed.
 It can be useful if you have limited resources and only want to execute e.g. `100` requests in this run and continue later on.

+* `Escargot::withMaxDurationInSeconds(int $maxDurationInSeconds): Escargot`

+   Returns a clone of the `Escargot` instance with a maximum total seconds Escargot is going to be running.
+It can be useful if you have limited resources and only want to execute the crawl process for e.g. `30` seconds in this run and continue later on.

 * `Escargot::withUserAgent(string $userAgent): Escargot`